banner type: None

 How can hotels use guest feedback?

-Guest feedback serves two main purposes:
+Guest feedback serves two main purposes in the hotel industry:

-1. It also serves as a marketing tool, helping convince travelers to choose your property.
+2. It also serves as a marketing tool, helping convince travelers to choose your property.
 Positive guest reviews can be showcased in email marketing, across OTA channels, and on your website.

 Positive feedback can be used by hotels to: